 Following the ceremonies, we held our first seminar on the Net Zero Building, presented by SEF, Ashely McGraw Architects, TN Ward, and AKF Group.
 While 2021 continued to present challenges, we were able to offer a series of hybrid events, including webinars and building tours.
-We look forward to using the Craig Onori Energy Education Classroom in 2022.

-2021 EDUCATION OVERVIEW
+2021 EDUCATION OVERVIEW | EVENT ATTENDEES: 528 | EVENTS HELD: 20

-EVENT 528 ATTENDEES:

-EVENTS 20 HELD:

-C-PACE
+C-PACE REPORT: